youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/media.md

 ### SbMediaGetBufferGarbageCollectionDurationThreshold

-Specifies the duration threshold of media source garbage collection.
+Specifies the duration threshold of media source garbage collection in microseconds.
 When the accumulated duration in a source buffer exceeds this value, the media source implementation will try to eject existing buffers from the cache.
 This is usually triggered when the video being played has a simple content and the encoded data is small.
 In such case this can limit how much is allocated for the book keeping data of the media buffers and avoid OOM of system heap.
 This should return 170 seconds for most of the platforms.
 But it can be further reduced on systems with extremely low memory.

 #### Declaration

 ```
-SbTime SbMediaGetBufferGarbageCollectionDurationThreshold()
+int64_t SbMediaGetBufferGarbageCollectionDurationThreshold()
 ```

 ### SbMediaGetBufferPadding